anhaidgroup/cloudlabeler/README.md

 3. Enable cgi for both /cgi-bin/ and /html/api/ folders.
 You can learn how to enable cgi from https://httpd.apache.org/docs/2.4/howto/cgi.html.
 If you are using Ubuntu 18.04, you can replace /etc/apache2/apache2.conf and /etc/apache2/conf-available/serve-cgi-bin.conf using the [apache2.conf](./apache2.conf) and [serve-cgi-bin.conf](./serve-cgi-bin.conf) files we have provided.

 4. Set the permission of every python file in /cgi-bin/ (including download.csv) and /html/api/ to be executable.
 Set the read and write access for all users to the files in /cgi-bin/data.
+For example, if your Apache Web Root is /var/www/, type:

     ```
     chmod -R 755 /var/www/cgi-bin